aka-nahal/multiple-math-in-c/README.md

 # multiple-math-in-c
-Multiple Math Operation Using C
+Multiple Math Operation Using C.

+There may be bugs.